oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

   value: "<your-connection-string>"
 ```

 Both the encryption key and the database connection string are sensitive values that need to be encrypted.
-You'll see how to do that just a little later in the tutorial.
+You'll see how to do that just a little later in this tutorial.

 ## Build Docker Images and Push to Docker Hub